elmoghany/DL-PyTorch-Style-Transfer-Image/README.md

-# PyTorch Style Transfer for image and video generation
+# PyTorch Style Transfer for Image and Video Generation

 via a content image, style image and random noise of target image which will be the output image